 Lack of Feed and Water Space - Crowding at feeders and waterers tends to put undue stress on the birds' legs.
 This can result in hock disorders.
 Hock dermatitis can be painful and should be monitored.
-A scoring system is shown below.
+A scoring system is shown in Fig 2.